Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Results and discussion

-In Fig.\ref{Fig3} are plotted the variations of the (a) reflection, $R$, and (b) transmission, $T$, coefficients as functions of the relative phase $\varphi$, for resonant probe and control fields $\left(\Delta_{0}=0\right)$ and small optical depth $\alpha_{0}L=0.3$.
-Forward/backward control field Rabi frequencies at the entrance/exit of the sample are set to $\frac{\Omega_{\pi}^{+}\left(0\right)}{\Gamma_{d}}=0.4$ and $\frac{\Omega_{\pi}^{-}\left(L\right)}{\Gamma_{d}}=0.16$, respectively.
-The curves in solid and dashed lines correspond to numerical simulations and approximate analytical expressions, Eqs.(\ref{TransmissionApprox},\ref{ReflectionApprox}), respectively.
-We observe that both $R$ and $T$ oscillate with a period of $\pi$ as expected from the $e^{2\text{i}\varphi}$ dependence of the effective susceptibility, Eq.(\ref{Chieff}).
-As already pointed out in Subsec. \ref{SmallOD}, $T$ may be larger or smaller than $1$, depending whether the sample is amplificative or absorptive.
-We note that $T$ is much larger than $R$ : the transmitted field indeed results from the interference of the incident and radiated probe fields, while, in contrast, the reflected field results from the backward radiated field only and is thus proportional to the small optical depth.
+In Fig.\ref{Fig3} we plotted (a) the reflection, $R$, and (b) transmission, $T$, coefficients as functions of the relative phase $\varphi$, for resonant probe and control fields $\left(\Delta_{0}=0\right)$ and small optical depth $\alpha_{0}L=0.3$.
+The forward/backward control field Rabi frequencies at the input/output of the sample are set to $\frac{\Omega_{\pi}^{+}\left(0\right)}{\Gamma_{d}}=0.4$ and $\frac{\Omega_{\pi}^{-}\left(L\right)}{\Gamma_{d}}=0.16$, respectively.
+The curves in solid and dashed lines correspond to numerical simulations and approximate analytical expressions, Eqs. (\ref{TransmissionApprox},\ref{ReflectionApprox}), respectively.
+We observe that both $R$ and $T$ oscillate with a period of $\pi$ as expected from the $e^{2\text{i}\varphi}$ dependence of the effective susceptibility, Eq. (\ref{Chieff}).
+As already pointed out in Subsec. \ref{SmallOD}, $T$ can be greater or less than $1$, depending on whether the sample is amplifying or absorbing.
+We note that $T$ is much larger than $R$ : the transmitted field indeed results from the interference of the incident and radiated probe fields, while, in contrast, the reflected field results from the backward radiated field only.
 Moreover, we observe discrepancies between the numerical simulations and the simple perturbative analytical model.